-I hold a Senior Research Fellowship at the Quantum Group in the Computer Science department of the University of Oxford, and also a Research Fellowship at the Centre for Quantum Technologies at the National University of Singapore.
+I hold Senior Research Fellowships at the Quantum Group in the Computer Science department of the University of Oxford, and also at the Centre for Quantum Technologies at the National University of Singapore.
 I am also a Research Fellow at Wolfson College, Oxford.

 Here are summaries of some recent results:

 - Recent work on quantum algorithms uses a topological formalism to give a new description of the Deutsch-Jozsa, single-shot Grover and hidden subgroup algorithms.
 This high-level approach gives rise to new proofs of correctness, and new 'multicoloured' quantum search procedures which are more powerful than the traditional Grover algorithm and its existing generalizations.
 This work was presented at LICS 2013, and a paper is available.

 - I've been working on a higher-categorical theory of information flow, which uses topological diagrams involving points, lines and surfaces to represent informatic procedures such as encryption, quantum measurement and controlled operations.
 Equations between diagrams specify procedures such as quantum teleportation and encrypted communication, and solutions to these equations in monoidal bicategories correspond to real-world implementations of the procedures.
 Some of this work was presented at LICS 2012 and MFPS 2013.
 Papers are available here and here.
 Some of this research is joint work with Mike Stay.